Interior Decorating & Design Diploma

 Fee payments originally made by credit card are credited back to the same card; for expired or invalid credit cards, refunds are made by cheque.
 Fee payments originally made by cash or cheque are made by cheque.
 Please allow 3 weeks for processing.

-Cancelled classes
+Cancelled courses

 Full time certificate / diploma programs